Mastering Misdirection in Magic: Revealing the Invisible Art That Amazes Audiences

 The term 'misdirection' is believed to have been popularized during the golden age of magic in the late 19th and early 20th centuries.
 This was when magic moved from the streets and fairs to the stage, becoming a respected form of entertainment.

-Magicians like Jean Eugène Robert-Houdin, Harry Houdini, and Howard Thurston were not just performers but masters of psychology, understanding how to manipulate their audience's perceptions.
+Other magicians such as Jean Eugène Robert-Houdin, Harry Houdini, and Howard Thurston were not just performers but masters of psychology, understanding how to manipulate their audience's perceptions.

 Robert-Houdin, often considered the father of modern magic, was particularly adept at misdirection.